 It all starts with some fruit – in this case, some strawberries, blueberries, and blackberries – that are tossed in lemon juice and some lemon zest and a little sugar.
 Some cornstarch helps thicken the juice so when served the fruit is coated in all kinds of fruity syrupy goodness.

 Each one gets a sweet oatmeal topping that gets crispy and browned in the oven.

 I think it might be my favorite part – you can’t go wrong with butter, brown sugar, and oatmeal.

-No, wait, my favorite part is pulling these hot and bubbly berry crumbles from the oven.
-I love how the fruit bubbles over the sides – it’s a casual, rustic-looking dessert that’s perfect for warm weather entertaining.
-Serve them warm or at room temperature – they’re perfect either way.
+No, wait, my favorite part is pulling these hot berry crumbles from the oven.
+I love how the fruit bubbles over the sides – it’s a casual, rustic-looking dessert that’s perfect for warm-weather entertaining.
+Serve these berry crumbles warm or at room temperature – they’re perfect either way.

 These individual berry crumbles are perfect for entertaining.

 - 8 ounces strawberries, halved (or quartered if large)

 - 1/4 cup granulated sugar, divided

 - 1/2 stick of unsalted butter, softened and cut into chunks

 - 1/4 cup old-fashioned oats